These brioche sourdough cinnamon rolls are super soft and fluffy, filled with sweet cinnamon sugar, and topped with a cream cheese glaze.

 - Mix together 30g starter with 60g flour and 30g water.
 Knead it for a minute or two into a stiff dough ball.

 - Place this into a lightly oiled jar.
 Brush the top of the ball dough with a little water (so it doesn't dry out too much overnight).
-Loosely cover with a lid and leave it to rise for 8-12 hours until more than doubled and domed on top.
+Loosely cover it with a lid and leave it to rise for 8-12 hours until it is more than doubled and domed on top.

 The next morning - The dough

-- Pull the proofed dough from the bowl and tip it onto a floured bench.
-Roll the dough out into a 30x45cm (12x18 inch) rectangle.
+- After the refrigerator proof, deflate and pull the cold dough from the bowl onto a lightly floured surface.
+Roll the dough out into a 30x45cm (12×18 inch) rectangle.

 Notes